nativescript-community/l/README.md

 [![npm](https://img.shields.io/npm/dm/nativescript-l.svg)](https://www.npmjs.com/package/nativescript-l)

 This is a plugin for NativeScript that implements internationalization (i18n) using the native capabilities of each platform.
-It is inspired from [nativescript-i18n](https://github.com/rborn/nativescript-i18n)
+It is a direct fork of [nativescript-localize](https://github.com/EddyVerbruggen/nativescript-localize)

+## Differences
+This plugin was created to have a different behavior from [nativescript-localize](https://github.com/EddyVerbruggen/nativescript-localize):
+* the default `localize` method was renamed to `l`
+* the default `l` method tries to load from a local JSON object
+* you can load such a JSON object with `loadLocalJSON` passing either the JSON or the path to it
+* if no local JSON, `l` load natively
+* keys are not encoded anymore, meaning keys are the same in native/js worlds.
+* the locale JSON must now be a trully nested object (no `.` in keys names)
+* special characters support has been dropped in keys names.

 ## Credits
-A lot of thanks goes out to [Ludovic Fabrèges (@lfabreges)](https://github.com/lfabreges) for developing and maintaining this plugin in the past.
-When he had to abandon it due to shifted priorities, he was kind enough to [move the repo to me](https://github.com/EddyVerbruggen/nativescript-l/issues/73).
+A lot of thanks goes out to  [Eddy Verbruggen](https://github.com/EddyVerbruggen) and [Ludovic Fabrèges (@lfabreges)](https://github.com/lfabreges) for developing and maintaining [nativescript-localize](https://github.com/EddyVerbruggen/nativescript-localize).

 ## Table of contents
 * [Installation](#installation)